cozy/cozy-stack/docs/sharing-design.md

       as a single contact
     - `groups`, a list of indexes of the groups
 -   A list of `groups`, with for each one:
     - `id`, the identifier of the io.cozy.contacts.groups
     - `name`, the name of the group
     - `addedBy`, the index of the member that has added the group
+    - `read_only`, a flag to tell if the group is restricted to read-only mode
-    -   `removed`, a flag set to true when the group is revoked from the sharing
+    - `revoked`, a flag set to true when the group is revoked from the sharing
 -   Some `credentials` to authorize the transfer of data between the owner and the recipients
 -   A `description` (one sentence that will help people understand what is